Distinguishing $W'$ Signals at Hadron Colliders Using Neural Networks: Model structure and training specifications

 \section{Model structure and training specifications}

-In this section, we describe in detail the structure of our CNN model, which is constructed with the \texttt{Keras}~\cite{Keras} library along with \texttt{TensorFlow}~\cite{tensorflow2015-whitepaper} for backend implementation.
+In this section, we describe in detail the structure of our FNNi, FNNh, and CNN models, which are constructed with the \texttt{Keras}~\cite{Keras} library along with \texttt{TensorFlow}~\cite{tensorflow2015-whitepaper} for backend implementation.
 We will also describe our training specifications, including the training parameters and strategies.